 Current Laser Lithotripsy Techniques

-Another advantage of the TFL is its Gaussian spatial beam profile compared to the Ho:YAG laser’s multimode beam.
-The superior spatial beam profile of the fiber laser improves coupling and transmission of laser power through small-core fibers for lithotripsy, allowing use of core diameters less than 200 μm.7 This reduction in fiber cross-section allows for increased ureteroscope deflection and higher saline irrigation rates through the working channel,8,18 which, in turn, may reduce procedure times and probability of ureteroscope damage, and improve patient safety.
-However, smaller diameter distal fiber tips have been shown to degrade and suffer from “burn-back” more than larger diameter fiber tips.8,19
+The main advantage of the TFL for this study is its near single mode or Gaussian spatial beam profile generated by the 18-μm core diameter fiber lasing medium compared with the multimode holmium beam (-μm diameter).2,8 The TFL spatial beam profile improves coupling and transmission of laser power through small-core fibers for lithotripsy, allowing the use of fiber core diameters .8 This reduction in fiber cross-section in turn provides less hindering of ureteroscope deflection and increased saline irrigation rates through the single working channel,6,10 which could potentially translate into reduced procedure times, reduced probability of ureteroscope damage, and improved patient safety.
+The TFL beam profile allows small-core trunk fiber and proximal fiber tip longevity; however, the smaller diameter distal fiber tips have been shown to mechanically degrade and suffer from burn-back more rapidly than the larger diameter fiber tips.10,17

 Tapered Distal Fiber Tips

-The TFL’s Gaussian beam profile provides improved coupling into small fibers, eliminating proximal fiber tip damage.7 By reversing the typical orientation of the tapered fiber, and using the increasing taper and larger core at the output end, the distal fiber tip is more damage resistant during lithotripsy.8 The benefits of a small core trunk fiber including increased irrigation and flexibility are then combined with that of a robust large core distal fiber tip.
-The tip (Fig. 1) can be extruded from the ureteroscope into contact with the stone, while also providing sufficient irrigation since only the small diameter trunk fiber remains within the working channel.
+The TFL’s Gaussian beam profile allows improved coupling into small fiber core diameters essentially eliminating proximal fiber tip damage.8 By reversing the typical orientation of the tapered fiber, and using the increased taper and larger core at the output end, the distal tip is more robust and resistant to damage during the lithotripsy procedure.10 The benefits of a small core trunk fiber, including increased irrigation and flexibility, are combined with those of a large core distal tip for robustness.
+A steep tapered fiber with a large distal fiber tip can be extruded from the tip of the ureteroscope into contact with the stone for ablation, while also allowing improved irrigation since only the small diameter trunk fiber remains in the working channel.
+However, damage and burn-back may still occur at the large distal tip, and the entire fiber must be replaced during or after surgical procedures.
+Also, the tapered joint is delicate and susceptible to fracture during handling.

 Materials and Methods